DNA Dust Test (aka ERMI)

 How We Use This Test

-This is Phase 1 in our process.
+This test is Phase 0 in our process.

-Deeper investigation into risk zones
+• Deeper investigation into risk zones

-Support with planning exit, moving, finding a healthy rental, SPC
+• Support with planning exit, moving, finding a healthy rental, SPC

-Continued guidance through our Membership
+• Continued guidance through our Client Onboarding

 You’ll walk away with: